-To be completed before 29 April Professional Behaviours The Big Question What do I need to know to be successful in my final School-based Training?
-Overview At the start of Stage 3, you need to find out as much as you can about the context of your new class.
-In the days that are designated for induction, you also need to gain a contextualised understanding of the needs of your children.
-You will also need to reflect upon your confidence and experience in teaching Physical Education.
-For those in the EYFS, you will need to consider your understanding of Physical Development.
-Expectations for Trainees, Mentors and School Based Tasks For Trainees moving to a new school, please make sure that you are familiar with safeguarding procedures and policies.
-Ensure that you are aware from the first day in your school who the Designated Safeguarding Lead is and who you need to go to if you have any concerns.
-Getting to know your new class: Review the long-term planning that is available from the school website and ensure that you have ! copies of the relevant medium-term planning for this term.
+Review the information that is available about the school on their website.
+Consider what this tells you about the ethos and climate for learning that is created in that school or setting. · Review the long-term planning that is available from the school website and ensure that you have copies of the relevant medium-term planning for this term.
 Make sure that you are aware of all colleagues who will support you during your School-based Training and what their role is.
 Find out when staff meetings or CPD sessions are.
 Discuss with your class teacher/Mentor which meetings you would benefit from attending.
 Find out if there are any additional year group planning meetings that you can be a part of.
-You will be expected to attend and participate in these. ☐ Find out about the playground duty rota for any break times and lunch times.
+You will be expected to attend and participate in these.
+Find out about the playground duty rota for any break times and lunch time.
 Observe your class teacher as they undertake this duty.
-What does this involve? ☐ What before school, lunchtime and after school clubs are offered?
-Will you have any opportunitie to participate in these?
-S Getting to know your children.
-Complete the scaffold overleaf to collate key information about the children you will be working with.
+What does this involve?
+What before school, lunchtime and after school clubs are offered?
+Will you have any opportunities to participate in these?

+Getting to know your Children.

+☐ Complete the scaffold overleaf to collate key information about the children you will be working with.
 You could share this with your Link Tutor as it provides the contextual information that will help them to support you during this period of School-based Training.

-Induction Tasks: Contextual Information about the Class or Setting Number of children in the class or setting
+Scaffold: Contextual Information about the Class or Setting Number of children in the class or setting

 Points to consider Notes Race and Ethnicity What are the cultural and ethnic heritages of the children?
-What resources from other places and cultures will you have access to?
+What are the resources from other places and cultures you will have available to support your teaching?
 Which festivals will be celebrated during this placement?
-Linguistic Diversity How many children speak a language other than English at home?
-What languages are used and celebrated?
+Linguistic Diversity • How many children speak a language other than English at home? • What languages are used and celebrated?
 Multilingual Learners Do you have any children who are new to English?
 What are their home languages?
-Do you have children who are multilingual learners and who are at a more advanced stage of learning English?
+Do you have children who are multilingual learners (at a more advanced stage of learning English)?
 What are their needs?
-Refugee/ Asylum seeker status How many children in the school/ classroom or setting come from Refugee or Asylum Seeker backgrounds?
-What do you know about the experiences of these children?
+Refugee/ Asylum seeker status - How many children in the school/ classroom or setting come from Refugee or Asylum seeker backgrounds? - What do you know about the experiences of these children?
 Children with an Education and Health Care Plan (EHCP) How many children in your class or setting have an EHCP?
 What are their needs?
 What additional support do these children receive?
-Number of children with a recognised additional need (without ECHP plan) How many children in your class or setting have other additional needs?
-What are their needs?
-What additional support do these children receive?
+Number of children with a recognised additional need (without ECHP plan) • How many children in your class or setting have other additional needs? • What are their needs? • What additional support do these children receive?